ChrisValle/ChrisValle/README.md

 My name is Chris and I am a New York City native living and working in Sweden.
 I am a driven Software Developer proficient in modern Python on the backend as well as proven experience with JavaScript OOP with React on the frontend.
-4x AWS Certified with a particular interest for Web3 and Solidity.
+Additionally, I am 4x AWS Certified and am exploring Web3 and Solidity on the side.

 Driven by my lifelong interest in tech, I decided to make a career change from HR to Software Development.
 After graduating from Thinkful Full-Stack bootcamp in 2018, I started working as a Frontend Dev at the beginning of 2019 and haven't looked back since.